 1. ERP (Enterprise Resource Planning) systems

-An ERP system like HashMicro acts as the digital backbone of operations, linking production, inventory, sales and finance.
+An ERP system acts as the digital backbone of operations, linking production, inventory, sales and finance.
 In terms of throughput, it gives end to end workflow visibility, so you can track orders, monitor cycle times, spot delays and generate detailed performance reports.

 2. Integrated manufacturing software